Unlock all chapters in the ECG book

 5. Acute perimyocarditis (myocarditis)

 Myocarditis and pericarditis tend to accompany each other, which is why the term perimyocarditis may be used.
-This condition may cause sever retrosternal chest pain, very similar to that seen in acute myocardial infarction.
+This condition may cause severe retrosternal chest pain, very similar to that observed in acute myocardial infarction.
 It also causes ST segment elevations, but these are typically easy to differentiate from ST segment elevation myocardial infarction (STEMI/STE-ACS).
 The ST segment elevations in perimyocarditis are generalized, which means that they occur in the majority of the ECG leads.
 This is highly unusual in STEMI/STE-ACS, in which the ST elevations are confined to the ischemic myocardial area (which in turn depends on the site of the artery occlusion).
 In the most classical case of perimyocarditits, there is ST segment elevations in all leads except from lead V1.
 The morphology of the ST segment elevations remind of early repolarization, and there may even be a notch in the J-point.
 However, the ST segment elevations in perimyocarditis rearely exceed 4 mm (which they certainly may exceed in STEMI/STE-ACS).
 Moreover, there are no reciprocal ST segment depressions in myocarditis and there are never concomitant T-wave inversions.
 In STEMI/STE-ACS, on the other hand, reciprocal ST segment depressions are typical and there may be T-wave inversions in the same leads showing ST segment elevation.

 Finally, the PR segment is frequently depressed in perimyocarditis.
 This may appear as a downsloping PR segment (in most leads).
 The only exception is lead V1, which tend to display a PR segment elevation.